sun-heqi/Hot2Mol/README.md

-## Using a trained Hot2Mol model to generate molecules
+## Use a pre-trained Hot2Mol model to generate molecules

+### Prepare model weights

+Download the model files from the [release page](https://github.com/sun-heqi/Hot2Mol/releases/tag/v1.0).
+Save to `Hot2Mol/pretrained_model` folder

-### Prepare the pharmacophore hypotheses
+### Prepare pharmacophore hypotheses

-Hot2Mol requires a pharmacophore hypothesis as input.
-Construct the hypothesis by sampling pharmacophores from the top 3 hot-spot residues on the target protein of the PPI complex.
-Hot-spot residues can be computed using docking methods like [HawkDock](http://cadd.zju.edu.cn/hawkdock/), or obatained from literatures.
+Hot2Mol requires a pharmacophore hypothesis of "hot-spot" residues as input.
+Construct the hypothesis by sampling pharmacophores from the top-3 hot-spot residues identified using docking methods like [HawkDock](http://cadd.zju.edu.cn/hawkdock/), which computes residue-wise binding energy with MM/GBSA.
+Hot-spot residues can also be obtained from relevant literature.

-A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and 3D coordinates in the last three columns.
+A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and spatial coordinates in the last three columns.
 See `data/1z92_IL2R.posp` for an example.

 **Supported pharmacophore types**:
 - AROM: aromatic ring